walidboughdiri/mf-maestro/README.md

 ### How to use query params

   We build pages, with many components on each one.
-To send paramters to each one, we need a url like
+To send parameters to each one, we need a url like

   ```https://mydomain.com/users?microApp1Ref={var1:12,var2:"var2value",...}&microApp2Ref={var1:"hello", var3:"world",...}```